 Despite their monthly fees, hosted eCommerce platforms will save your business the most time and money, since you won’t need to find hosting, install software, or perform updates — and if the eCommerce platform is PCI compliant, they’ll handle your site’s PCI audits too.
 With a hosted solution, you simply sign up, log in, and start building your store, while the provider handles all the technical details.
 Some hosted platforms such as Shift4Shop also include a blog module, which ensures your main website gets all the SEO benefit of your content marketing, unlike hosting your blog under a separate service or domain.

 You should choose a platform that enables you to build a fast, mobile-ready website that’s easy to navigate and can allow customers to pay in an assortment of ways.
+You can also create a dynamic and powerful site with MEVN stack developers if you prefer custom web development.
 The better the shopping experience you give them, the more likely they are to come back, especially if your website truly stands out from others.

 Customer loyalty begins with customer experience.
 Your website gives you a chance to provide the type of experience that leads to the long-lasting customer relationships that businesses always find the most profitable.
 Presentation, SEO, and functionality all matter.
 However, instead of looking at your website as another task that needs to be done, see it for what it is: an opportunity to make your mark.